KingArnaiz/servier/README.md

 In order to train a model, you must provide training data containing molecules (as SMILES strings) and known target values.

-Chemprop can either train on a single target ("single tasking") or on multiple targets simultaneously ("multi-tasking").
+Servier can either train on a single target ("single tasking") or on multiple targets simultaneously ("multi-tasking").

 There are four current supported dataset types.
 Targets with unknown values can be left as blanks.
 * **Regression.** Targets are float values.
 With bounded loss functions or metrics, the values may also be simple inequalities (e.g., >7.5 or <5.0).
 * **Classification.** Targets are binary (i.e. 0s and 1s) indicators of the classification.
 * **Multiclass.** Targets are integers (starting with zero) indicating which class the datapoint belongs to, out of a total number of exclusive classes indicated with `--multiclass_num_classes <int>`.
-* **Spectra.** Targets are positive float values with each target representing the signal at a specific spectrum position.

 The data file must be be a **CSV file with a header row**.
 For example:
 ```